Equity and Reconciliation Commission

+The IER is considered by truth commission expert Priscilla B. Hayner to be one of the "five strongest truth commissions".

-The IER operated under a two-year mandate from 2004 to 2006 with a president and 16 commissioners, half of them from CCDH.
+The IER was presided by activist Driss Benzerki, a left-wing activist who was sentenced to 30 years in prison during the Years of Lead for his membership in the Marxist group Ila al-Amam, alongside 16 commissioners, half of them from CCDH.
 The committee investigated approximately 20,000 cases, resulting in a number of recommendations to the state including: reparations (financial, psychological, medical and social), modification of the constitution, and ratification of the Rome Statute of the International Criminal Court (ICC), among others.
 The commission distributed US$85 million within 18 months of the commission ending.

 IER aimed to rehabilitate the victims, and pay compensation for state outrages against them.
 This has been hailed internationally as a big step forward, and an example to the Arab world.

 However, the IER has also come under attack from parts of the human rights-community, since: